The SMOK RPM40 may have many screaming, not another pod system!

-A 1500mAh internal battery is impressive for a small cube-shaped pod.
+A 1500mAh battery capacity is impressive for a small cube-shaped pod.
 It almost seems like they’ve just snuck a single 18650 battery in there?

 If you happen to be using the 0.4Ω coil, you’ll probably realise the battery may not make it through a full day.
-But with a 2hr charge time, and Pass-Through charging as well -I doubt you’ll have many concerns
+But with a 2hr charging time, and Pass-Through charging as well -I doubt you’ll have many concerns.

 - Really nicely built

 - Good flavour from both Coils